geops/website/content/blog/pycon2026/index.en.md

 ---
 title: Impressions from PyCon DE & PyData 2026 in Darmstadt
-summary: "In April, our developer Tobias attended PyCon DE & PyData 2026 in Darmstadt.
-Between talks, discussions, and spontaneous conversations during lunch breaks, one thing quickly became clear: AI agents have officially arrived in everyday software development."
+summary: Our developer Tobias attended PyCon DE & PyData 2026 in Darmstadt and returned with plenty of insights on AI agents, security, and modern development workflows.
 author: Tobias Kronauer
 created: 2026-05-07
 slug: pycon2026